 During his second semester, Juan Felipe’s service was more focused.
 He served the homeless in Nashville by teaching a Spanish class at Room in the Inn, Nashville’s second largest homeless shelter.
 Through this class, he was able to build strong relationships with his students and increase his understanding of homelessness.
 During his spring break, Juan Felipe participated in the National Coalition for the Homeless’ “Homeless Challenge” program, in which he lived on the streets of Washington D.C as a homeless man for two days.
 This was a very enriching, eye-opening and educational experience for him because although he had interacted with the homeless community on a daily basis through his work at Room in the Inn, “going homeless” provided him with a unique perspective on the current challenges of this widespread societal problem.

 For his summer project, Juan Felipe travelled to Kigali, Rwanda and worked with Urwego Opportunity Bank, the largest microfinance institution in the country.
-Rwanda is currently considered one of the fastest growing hubs for microfinance in East Africa.
-In partnership with his fellow Ingram Scholar Nick DeNuzzo, he spent two and a half months conducting a statistical evaluation of the impact of Urwego’s loans on both its staff and its clients.
+In partnership with his fellow scholar Nick DeNuzzo, he spent two and a half months conducting a statistical evaluation of the impact of Urwego’s loans on both its staff and its clients.
 A countrywide survey of the loan products was conducted and recommendations regarding the conditions of the loans were presented to the management of the bank.
 Through an analysis of practices at comparable institutions, Juan Felipe and Nick persuaded the bank to change the strict conditions of its loans, amplifying the impact that the microloans had in the lives of their clients.
 The second part of his project involved the structuring of mortgage loan and construction loans, products not previously offered by the bank.
 Additionally, Juan Felipe and Nick consulted with several construction companies to establish a partnership between the bank and these companies in order to launch a pilot project to improve the housing situation in Kigali.
 After extensive research of the housing market in Kigali and the current demand for affordable housing, the bank agreed to finance the construction of 100 affordable housing units.
 These homes will be for the benefit of both the bank’s staff and the clients.
 The establishment of this partnership between the construction companies and the bank will create significant synergies.
 On one hand, the construction companies secured a source of financing and on the other hand the bank reduced the risk of construction loans by making sure that their clients were investing their loans in quality assets.
 More importantly, the clients will benefit because the process of financing and constructing their homes is streamlined.
 In addition to the work with Urwego Opportunity Bank, Juan Felipe’s experience in Rwanda was incredibly enriching from a cultural point of view.
 He had the opportunity to travel to other East African countries after completing his work at the bank, expanding his understanding of the region.
-Juan Felipe is looking forward to continue combining his academic interest in finance with his desire to serve.
-He hopes to contribute to find realistic solutions that will improve the lives of communities affected by extreme poverty.